department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/build-and-test-3.md

 # Title and Description display on the page and in HTML meta tags
 #
 title: Build and Test checklist
-description: Beta is about incrementally building (and testing) the MVP user stories and features you've identified, so you can launch the first working version of your service at the end of the beta phase.
+description: The <i>Build and Test</i> phase ends with a Checkpoint to make sure your team is ready to move on the <i>Build and Test</i> phase.
 #
 # Editable - Pagination for bottom of page
 #